tianchengzhe/EllipTrack_docs/docs/outputs.rst

          0
          0

-   Jitters from different imaging sites of the same well are averaged.
+   EllipTrack assumes that movies captured in different imaging sites of the same well have the same jitter values.
+   Jitters calculated from these movies will be averaged.

 Prediction of Events (*probabilities.mat*)
 ******************************************